letientai299/react-decorated-text/lib/README.md

 That said, this design leaves the many responsibilities to you, the users:

 - Make sure the searching is correct and fast
-- Handle accessiblity for text segments, especially in those overlapped segments.
+- Handle accessibility for text segments, especially in those overlapped segments.
 This page might be helpful:
   [How to Accessibly Split Text ](https://css-irl.info/how-to-accessibly-split-text/)